 Malaika consists of a local, on-the-ground team of passionate individuals responsible for running the school and overseeing the day-to-day operations.
 The team works with a number of international pro-bono volunteers who bring a wealth of expertise across sectors, industries, and geographies.

 At the helm of Malaika is founder Noëlla Coursaris Musunka, a Congolese/Cypriot philanthropist and international model.

 After finishing her studies in Business Management, Noëlla entered the world of modeling.
 As her career took off and she took her talents to the global stage, Noëlla uncovered a platform through which to share her passion for human rights.
 In 2007, she founded Malaika.
 Fiercely proud of her African heritage, Noëlla’s determination to help improve the lives of Africa’s youth has made her an international advocate for their welfare.

-Noëlla has shared her insight at a number of world-class forums spanning the Clinton Global Initiative and the World Economic Forum in Davos to the university halls of Cambridge, Oxford, Harvard, and MIT.
+Noëlla is an advisor at Concordia and has shared her insight at a number of world-class forums spanning the World Economic Forum in Davos to the university halls of Cambridge, Oxford, Harvard, and MIT.

 In 2017, Noëlla was named one of the BBC’s 100 Most Influential & Inspirational Women of the Year, and in 2018, she received an award at the 100 Years of Mandela celebration.
 She is an Ambassador for the Global Fund to Fight AIDS, Tuberculosis, and Malaria.